thoth-station/s2i-example/README.rst

   cat .thoth.yaml

-To generate Thoth's configuration file out of the template run the following command:
+Alternatively, to generate Thoth's configuration file out of the template run the following command:

 .. code-block:: console